Ask the Expert – Multi-Cloud: Keep Security Front and Center

 But with lots of options comes complexity.

-In this blog series, we attempt to tackle some of the key considerations you should consider when making workload placement decisions.
-This month, we’re talking with Derek DeHaan on key security considerations when deciding the best execution venue for your workloads.
+In this blog series, we attempt to tackle some of the key considerations when making workload placement decisions.
+This month, we’re talking with Derek DeHaan about multi-cloud security considerations when deciding the best execution venue for your workloads.

 The most important consideration we’re seeing with our customers today is understanding what security framework you need to comply with.
 And what I mean by that is, for instance, the NIST framework has a definition of cloud computing and how cloud security should be applied in cloud-like workloads.
 If that’s what you’re going to conform to, we can absolutely help you with that.
 Azure and AWS both conform to that, and we at OneNeck are going down that same path.
 Big key here is that you need to understand first what you are trying to achieve, and then identify what platforms will help you achieve that security framework.